SmItH197/SteamAuthentication/README.md

 To Install
 ==========================

-Upload the files.
+Upload the `steamauth` folder.

-Open up steamauth.php and change localhost to your domain Find $api_key and set it to the api key you got from http://steamcommunity.com/dev/apikey Go to line 27 and add you API key there as well.
+Open up steamauth.php and change localhost to your domain Find $api_key on line 5 and set it to the api key you got from http://steamcommunity.com/dev/apikey

-Now in your file:

-add the following:
+Now in your file add the following:

     <?php

-    require 'steamauth/profilevars.php';
+    require 'steamauth/steamauth.php';

     if(!isset($_SESSION['steamid'])) {

-        echo "welcome guest! please login \n \n";
         steamlogin(); //login button

     }  else {
         //Protected content

-        echo "OMG!
-You logged in! :D \n";
-        echo "your steam ID is: " . $_SESSION['steamid'] . "\n"; //prints their steam ID! logoutbutton();
+        logoutbutton(); //Logout Button
     }
     ?>